1975 Buffalo Bills season

-The 1975 Buffalo Bills season was the franchise's 6th season in the National Football League, and the 16th overall.
-The Bills failed to improve on their 9–5 record from last year and finished 8–6.
-They enjoyed their third consecutive winning season, but they still failed to qualify for the playoffs for the first time since 1973.
+The 1975 Buffalo Bills season was the franchise's sixth season in the NFL, and its 16th overall.
+The Bills earned their third consecutive winning season, but failed to improve on their 9–5 record and playoff appearance from last year and finished 8–6 and out of the playoffs.

 Season summary

 The Bills led the league in points scored, with 420 (30.0 per game).
 This amount is the most points scored by any team in a 14-game season after the merger, and the most points scored by any team in the 1970s.
 The Bills were the only team in NFL history to average at least 30 points per game and miss the playoffs, until being joined by the Kansas City Chiefs in 2004.

 Buffalo won their first four games by an average of 17 points.
 They were 5–2 at the halfway point of the season, and one game behind the 6–1 Miami Dolphins in the AFC East.
 Buffalo then lost four of their final seven games, ultimately falling two games short of the division title.

 Bills' running back O. J. Simpson rushed for 1817 yards on the season, and set a then-record with 23 touchdowns scored for the season.
 Fullback Jim Braxton had 823 yards rushing.
 Buffalo's ground game dominated the league, with a total of 2974 rushing yards, over 300 yards more than the second best rushing total.

 The 1975 Bills have the distinction of giving up the most total passing yards (3,080) in a 14-game schedule during the merger era.
 However, the Bills' 45 takeaways on defense led the league in 1975.
 Defensive back Robert James and safety Doug Jones were lost to the season with knee injuries.